BTNeandertha1/BTDiablo/README.md

    - 25 Life (was Stamina)
 - Rite of Passage
    - 15-25 Life

+- ***MAKE SURE TO ADD THE BLANK ITEMS INTO YOUR BOTTOM HALF OF THE INVENTORY WITH BLANKITEMS.D2S***
+- Fixed a bug where flails looked weird when walking in town
+- Fixed a bug where Werewolf and Werebears had weird movement animations and speeds
+- Removed Act Cinematics
+- Added Inventory Space and a character with blank items for already existing characters
+- Shapeshifting duration removed
+- Act 1 Mercenary
+   - Can Now Equip XBows and Quivers
+- Act 3&5 Mercenary
+   - Can Now Equip Sceptors, Axes, Swords, and Hammers
+- Spike Thorn
+   - Removed Sockets
+   - Added 40-65 Damage
+   - Added -30 Requirements

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?